beppek/1DV610/README.md

-# 1DV610
+# Login_1DV608
-Repo for 1DV610 - Introduction to Software Quality
+Interface repository for 1DV608 assignment 2 and 4